 Examples of Great Work

-Great Work looks different for each person.
+Great Work looks separate for each person.
 It is shaped by meaning and alignment.
 Here are real-world examples of how Great Work comes to life in many fields and pursuits.

 -